By J. L. Starkey

 The Life and Times of Auntie

 Born on 7 June 1890, Florence Luise Baugh was the second daughter of William and Melcena (Millison) Baugh .
-She and her sister Gertrude were born less than eighteen months apart from each other, and even as children they had a close relationship.
+(You can learn more about William by clicking here.
+To read about the life of Melcena, click here.)
+Florence and her sister Gertrude were fewer than eighteen months apart in age, and even as children they had a close relationship.

 The Baugh sisters probably did not have an idyllic childhood, and they were probably cared for by extended family members at times.
-In 1900, their father was living with a roommate while he managed a saloon .
+In 1900, their father was living with a roommate while he managed a saloon on the South Side of Chicago .
 Their mother was not living nearby, and she actually never appeared in a census with them.
 Records indicate that Melcena and William probably separated at least twice while their daughters were growing up.

 Regardless of the challenges they faced, the Baugh sisters made the best of things.
-Florence spent her teenage years taking part in social organizations such as the Fern Dells and the Osgood Social Club, while Gertrude found work as a secretary and stayed out of the society page spotlight .
-In an era when career options were limited for women, Florence made the most of her gift for language and listening, and established herself as a successful Pitman shorthand stenographer .
+Florence spent her teenage years taking part in social organizations such as the Fern Dells and the Osgood Social Club, while Gertrude worked as a secretary and stayed out of the spotlight .
+In an era when women faced limited career options, Florence made the most of her gift for language and listening, and she established herself as a successful Pitman shorthand stenographer .

 By 1911, Florence was married to Arthur Eastman and was raising her only child, a son named William .
-Over the years, her surname seemed to shift back and forth from Baugh to Eastman and back again as she changed residences, hinting at a troubled marriage.
+Over the years, her surname shifted back and forth from Baugh to Eastman as she changed residences, hinting at a troubled marriage.
 Fortunately, Gertrude was there to offer advice and support.

 It’s what sisters did for each other, after all.